 A healthy back is a vital component for most of your daily physical activities, and a herniated disc can disrupt all of that.
-The expert team of pain management specialists at Allpria Healthcare in Aurora, Colorado, has extensive experience treating the pain from herniated discs and restoring them to their proper functioning, so you can get back to moving like you used to.
-Call the offices or schedule an appointment online today, and put your pain in the past.
+The expert team of pain management specialists at Allpria Healthcare in Aurora and Longmont, Colorado, has extensive experience treating the pain from herniated discs and restoring them to their proper functioning, so you can get back to moving like you used to.
+Call our pain clinic at 720-307-7246 to schedule a phone consultation and put your pain in the past.

 Herniated Discs Q & A